pedroalexandrevieira/GroupChat/README.md

 **Commands**

-`To run the Chat Server "java ChatServer 8989"`
+`To run the Chat Server use the command "java ChatServer 8989"`

-`To run the Chat Client "java ChatClient localhost 8989"`
+`To run the Chat Client use the command "java ChatClient localhost 8989"`

-`To quit of the Chat "Dude, I´m out"`
+`To quit of the Chat use "Dude, I´m out"`